 The nature of the work means that the Electrotechnical Industry is not a traditional career choice for women, but women do qualify and work successfully in the industry and this is encouraged.
-We are continuing to work with the UK Resource Centre for Women in Science, Engineering and Technology and Platform 51 (formerly the YWCA) to promote the opportunities for women working in the building services engineering sector.
+We are continuing to work with the UK Resource Centre for Women in Science, Engineering and Technology and Young Womans Trust to promote the opportunities for women working in the building services engineering sector.